karunakarrao/DevOps/git/Git.md

     $ git checkout master   --> first checkout master branch
     $ git pull origin master    --> pull remote repo changees to master
-    $ git checkout my-changes   --> change to your working branch
+    $ git checkout feature   --> change to your working branch
-    $ git rebase master         --> get up to date with master branch in your local working branch
+    $ git rebase master         --> get up to date with master branch in your local working branch(feature)
-    $ git rebase -i HEAD~3      -->
+    $ git rebase -i HEAD~3      --> it will merge latest 3 commits in to 1 single commit.
+    $ git reset --hard ORIG_HEAD   --> this will reset back to previous state.

 cherry-pick:
 -------------------------------------------
 if you don't want to apply all the commits just want to pick a specific commit. then use the cherry-pick